 Back to Top

-: ADVANCED CLINICAL TRAINING: NEUROMUSCULAR THERAPY & FASCIAL TECHNIQUES
+: ADVANCED CLINICAL TRAINING: NEUROMUSCULAR THERAPY AND FASCIAL TECHNIQUES

-This course is designed to expand upon the training received in the core curriculum of the Northwestern School of Massage Therapy.
-A specific focus of this course is the integration of the protocol from Rehabilitative Massage 1 and 2 with NeuroMuscular Therapy (NMT) American Version TM and fascial work, offering a more complete technique protocol for clinical therapeutic massage.
+This course is designed to expand upon the training received in the core curriculum of Northwestern's School of Massage Therapy.
+A specific focus of this course is the integration of the protocol from Rehabilitative Massage 1 and 2 with NeuroMuscular Therapy (NMT) American Version TM and fascial work, offering a more cmplete technique protocol for clinical therapeutic massage.
 Training includes the complete NMT curriculum, as created by Judith Delaney of the NMT Center.
-Passing the final exams will credential you as a Certified NeuroMuscular Therapist (CNMT) through the NMT Center.
+Passing the final exams will credential you as a Certified NeuroMuscular Therapists (CNMT) through the NMT Center.

 : ADVANCED NUTRITION

 This course provides students the link between nutritional and dietary principles and chronic degenerative disease.
 Students are introduced to macronutrient balancing, micronutrients, supplements, popular diets, and their clinical applications.
 They also examine the principles for the promotion of health, wellness, and longevity through diet.

 This course will cover cancer-related pathology, treatment side effects, massage contraindications and precautions.
 The benefits of massage and session adaptations for the patient with cancer are discussed.
 Students will learn to design a massage treatment plan based on the presentation of the patient; whether in active cancer treatment, in the advanced stages or years later in survivorship.
 Hands-on work to practice low impact techniques is included.
 Students will have the chance to practice their oncology massage intake and assessment skills by working on a client who has cancer or a history of cancer in a clinic setting followed by a clinical rotation working at a major teaching hospital and/or outpatient treatment center.